 Nourish - 8 Great Reasons to Eat More Fat

 Fat – A simple three letter word that sends many dieters running towards the horizon.
 Hundreds of thousands of people are trying to cut fat out of their diet in a desperate bid to ‘be healthier and lose weight’’.

-1. Could Boost Your Metabolism
+No. 1 – Could Boost Your Metabolism

-Each skin cell is surrounded by two layers of fat known as the phospholipd bilayer.
+Each skin cell is surrounded by two layers of fat known as the phospholipid bilayer.
 It is this layer that waterproofs our skin, whilst keeping it looking plump and healthy.
-Omega 3 fats not only make up a significant part of this layer, but they also are also highly anti-inflammatory and help with skin regeneration by providing the building blocks for the skin.
+Omega 3 fats not only make up a significant part of this layer.
+They also are also highly anti-inflammatory and help with skin regeneration by providing the building blocks for the skin.
 On top of this, many sources of healthy fats such as avocados, nuts, and seeds also contain vitamin E.

-4. Good For Your Joints
+No. 4 – Good For Your Joints

 !
 Fish oil supplements are used by many to improve joint mobility and ease pain, but how does it work?
 Well, as we have already mentioned, omega oils are anti-inflammatory which helps any inflammation within the tissues around the joint.
 Research has shown that the same pathway that triggers inflammation in arthritis can also be stopped by omega 3’s.

-5. Can Aid Weight Loss
+No. 5 – Can Aid Weight Loss

 Eating a diet rich in saturated fats can keep you fuller for longer, thus preventing sugar spikes and over-snacking.
 As discussed earlier, it can also help to boost your metabolism – yay!

-6. Vitamin Absorption
+No. 6 – Vitamin Absorption

-The essential vitamins that our body requires are vitamins A, B, C, D, E and K. Vitamins B and C are water soluble vitamins.
+The essential vitamins that our body requires are vitamins A, B, C, D, E and K. Vitamins B and C are water-soluble vitamins.
 Think water, the letters B and C, and what do you wear in the water?
-A bathing costume! 🙂 Vitamins A, D, E and K however are fat soluble vitamins meaning they require fat in order for them to be broken down and absorbed by the body.
-For this reason it is super important that we eat enough fat for our bodies to be able to utilise these vitamins!
+A bathing costume! 🙂 Vitamins A, D, E and K, however, are fat-soluble vitamins meaning they require fat in order for them to be broken down and absorbed by the body.
+For this reason, it is super important that we eat enough fat for our bodies to be able to utilise these vitamins!

-8. Improves Cardiovascular Health
+No. 8 – Improves Cardiovascular Health